 Remember to shop around

-Look for lenders you trust that are willing to run the numbers to help you find the best fit for your unique situation and goals, said Birk.
+Look for lenders you trust that are willing to run the numbers to help you find the best fit for your unique situation and goals, says Birk.